What is 'NHS in Mind'?

 Road To Relaxation

-Join us every Wednesday for Road To Relaxation – a 45 minute session for all NHS Staff, designed to help you relax your body and mind.
+Join us on Wednesdays for Road To Relaxation – a 45 minute session for all NHS Staff, designed to help you relax your body and mind.

 Each week we will use a combination of techniques including deep relaxation exercises and guided meditations to help you regain balance.